by Marshall Breeding. January 18, 2009

 Four of the numeric questions probe at the level of satisfaction with and loyalty to the company or organization that provides its current automation system:

 A yes/no question asks whether the library is considering migrating to a new ILS and a fill-in text field provides the opportunity to provide specific systems under consideration.
+Another yes/no question asks whether the automation system currently in use was installed on schedule.

 Given the recent interest in new search interfaces, a yes/no question asks “Is the library currently considering a search interface for its collection that is separate from the ILS?” and a fill-in form to indicate products under consideration.